ksharinarayanan/SSRFire/README.md

 **Warning: This generates a lot of traffic.
 Do not use this against the sites which you are not authorised to test**

-This tests all the URLs fetched, and based on how the input is reflected in the response.
-It adds that particular URL to the output/domain.com/xss-suspects.txt **(This may contain false positives)**
+This tests all the URLs fetched, and based on how the input is reflected in the response, it adds that particular URL to the output/domain.com/xss-suspects.txt **(This may contain false positives)**

 For further testing this, you can input this list to the XSS detection tools like XSStrike to find XSS.